 Welcome to AEM 2850 / AEM 5850!
-I’d like to preface the syllabus with three points:
+I’d like to preface the syllabus with two points:

 Email is best for short and concrete questions.
 Please use office hours for complex or open-ended questions.